TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-05-18-the-future-of-pehapkari-meetups-and-trainings-you.md

 - Let me know.
 I'll try to pass you my know-how and give access to website, Twitter and Facebook.

-**Do you want to me take over trainings?**
+**Do you want to me take over training?**

 - Same thing, contact me and if we match, it's your direction.

 <br>

-**I hope Czech PHP community strives in online or offline, and we continue to meet each other, find friends and help each other grow, as we did till now.** I really with that.
+**I hope Czech PHP community strives in online or offline, and we continue to meet each other, find friends and help each other grow, as we did till now.** I really wish that.

 <br>